yifei-oicr/oicr-webdev-webdev.qingda.vm/__pages/home.md

 ########################################

-description: "We design and build websites and web applications that enable OICR to present leading-edge cancer research that engages a global community for collaboration."
+description: "We (our webdev team) design and build websites and web applications that enable OICR to present leading-edge cancer research that engages a global community for collaboration."

 btn_banner: "EXPLORE OUR WORK"